hanconst/cics-liberty-minibank-example/com.ibm.cics.minibank.document/How to setup MiniBank in your own environmentV1.1.md

 Import the projects to CICS Explorer
 ------------------------------------

-1. In Eclipse, Open J2EE Perspective and open “Project Explorer 1�7 view by Windows -&gt; Show view -&gt; Project Explorer., and right-click the blank area in “Project Explorer 1�7 view and choose “Import 1�7 in the pop-up menu.
+1. In Eclipse, Open J2EE Perspective and open “Project Explorer” view by Windows -&gt; Show view -&gt; Project Explorer., and right-click the blank area in “Project Explorer” view and choose “Import” in the pop-up menu.

 2. In the pop-up wizard, choose General -&gt; Existing projects into Workplace.
-You can enter “Existing projects 1�7 in the input box to easily locate the item.
+You can enter “Existing projects” in the input box to easily locate the item.
 Click Next.

 ![](images/import.jpg)